pschan-gh/cranach/README.md

    * It features an Ace editor so users may directly render wb code to cranach and simultaneously to the browser frontend.
    * Users may export cranach file to LaTeX with a click on a button.
    * It has preliminary support for rendering latexml documents.
+   * A significant portion of the frontend is devoted to presenting slideshows.

 The project currently works on browsers with XSLTProcessor support, such as Chrome, Safari, and Firefox.